Leadership Consulting LP Built in 8 Days — Figma-to-Elementor Pro, White-Label for a US Marketing Agency

 3. Figma-faithful layout across viewports.
 The QA review against the Figma flagged several layout deltas that are characteristic of Figma-to-Elementor translation: a hero section rendered at reduced width relative to the design’s full-bleed intent; a letter-spacing specification in the typography that Elementor’s default settings did not honour; and a mobile layout with compressed sections that needed a breakpoint correction.
 Pavel Sazhin documented each delta with reference screenshots; Nikita applied the corrections before the QA was advanced to sign-off.

 4. Form routing and pre-handoff verification.
-Gravity Forms was wired to the client’s email address (david@kazooleadership.com) for the contact section at the base of the page.
-Pre-handoff QA confirmed form routing, all anchor jumps, and the page across three screen widths before the staging instance was presented to the agency for review.
+We wired Gravity Forms to the client’s email address (david@kazooleadership.com) for the contact section at the base of the page.
+Pre-handoff QA confirmed form routing, all anchor jumps, and the page across three screen widths before we presented the staging instance to the agency for review.

 The contact-button anchor was the fix that closed the build.
 Pavel’s first QA pass flagged all five jump-to-topic targets as unwired; Nikita wired them; a second pass two days later caught the contact button — not in the menu, but reachable from every CTA on the page.
 On a one-URL site, every anchor either resolves or it breaks the only navigation structure the page has.